epfl-ada/ada-2020-project-milestone-p3-p3_adatada/README.md

 ## 2. Abstract

 In the paper we are working on, a study is made on several aspects of the twitter platform: **Usage**, Information diffusion, structure of networks.
 For our extension we chose to focus on the question of usage, and to see if what we have been able to find in terms of results on twitter is similar to what can be seen on other social networks.
-To do this we will replicate figures 1 and 2 of our paper with data from other platforms.
+To do this we will replicate figures 1A and 2 of our paper with data from other platforms.
 Our goal will be to see if our use of **social networks follows the same pattern regardless of the platform and to what extent**.
-To compare twitter results, we will use data from the **StackOverFlow, Facebook and Reddit** platforms.
+To compare with the Twitter results, we will use data from **StackOverFlow, Weibo and Reddit**.
 These social networks which are very different from each other, either in their content or the codes of their user community will allow us to answer our question.

 ## 3. Research Questions